Revived U.S. travel ban sows confusion, anger in Middle East

 The man, who declined to be identified, said he wouldn't know the outcome until at least Sunday, when the U.S. Embassy opens again after a string of national holidays.

-"I've traveled to America before and I don't know why I'm prevented from traveling (now).
+"I've travelled to America before and I don't know why I'm prevented from travelling (now).
 I didn't violate American law during my previous visits," he told Reuters.

 At the U.S. Consulate in Dubai, where there is normally a queue out the door of people waiting to process visa applications, a Reuters reporter saw few people.